Marcus J. Lemon

-Mr. Lemon has more than 17 years of experience, including extensive work in infrastructure, public private partnerships, project finance, transportation, and government affairs.
-His P3 practice includes highway, rail, transit, port, energy, parking, water, and social infrastructure projects.
+Mr. Lemon has more than 17 years of experience in infrastructure, public private partnerships, project finance, transportation, and government affairs.
+His P3 practice includes highway, toll, bridge, rail, transit, port, energy, parking, water, and social infrastructure projects.
 In transportation P3s, he currently represents the largest North American privately-owned, international toll bridge company, and was successful in leading a team that identified more than $53 million in USDOT toll credits for a privately owned facility and a state department of transportation using P3 toll credit programs under the nation’s transportation act.
 He also led a team of transportation and P3 experts in preparing the client’s testimony on a proposed P3 bill before a state legislature involving a $2.2 billion bridge P3 project.
 He successfully obtained a $20 million Transportation Investment Generating Economic Recovery (TIGER) Grant from USDOT for a U.S. port facility for its $200 million post-Panamex expansion plan involving port and rail line upgrades.
 Mr. Lemon also lead a team that developed a TIGER I and II Grant application for a Class II rail carrier, and his legal insights provided the framework for a successful TIGER III Grant.
-He also lead a team that successfully applied for and obtained a Railroad Rehabilitation and Repair Grant for a Class II rail carrier.
+He also lead a team that successfully applied for and obtained RRIF Loans and Railroad Rehabilitation and Repair Grants for a Class II rail carrier.
 He has also represented a privately-owned port concessionaire in its bid to acquire a post-Panamex ready seaport facility.
 He also currently represents a $2.2 billion fiber optic line and data center P3 in development of its infrastructure in the northeast U.S.

-His P3 practice also includes municipal and social infrastructure projects which can include facilities for energy, water, telecommunications, parking, and other public use buildings.
+His P3 practice also includes municipal and social infrastructure projects that involve facilities for energy, water, telecommunications, parking, and public use buildings.
 He currently represents a fiber optic P3 company in development of an infrastructure project for data centers and fiber optic lines in the U.S. He also currently advises an international energy P3 company in the global development of its transportation-related alternative energy projects.
-His experience also includes P3 work involving distressed cities and private investment in municipal assets, and currently leads a team of professionals in monetization of a waste-to-energy incinerator facility for a distressed city under receivership.
-Mr. Lemon also regularly provides expert testimony in various transportation matters such as tolling litigation, federal contract litigation, false claim cases, FHWA/SBA/DBE fraud cases, forfeiture cases, debarments, arbitrations, and P3 matters before courts and legislative bodies.
-He also represents various transportation construction entities and public authorities on transportation regulatory matters such as Buy America Waivers, RFPs, RFQs, and other procurements.
+His experience also includes P3 work involving distressed cities and private investment in municipal assets, where he led a team of professionals in a P3 monetization of a waste-to-energy incinerator facility for a distressed city under receivership.
+Mr. Lemon also regularly provides litigation counseling and expert testimony in various transportation matters such as tolling litigation, federal contract litigation, false claim cases, FHWA/SBA/DBE fraud cases, forfeiture cases, debarments, arbitrations, and P3 matters before various courts and legislative bodies.
+He also represents various transportation developers, construction entities, and public authorities on transportation regulatory matters, procurements, and waivers.

 As FHWA Chief Counsel, Mr. Lemon was instrumental in the development of several national P3 and congestion reduction projects, including the Transportation Border Congestion Relief Program, and assisted in the development of the Office of Innovative Program Delivery (the P3 division of FHWA).
 He also frequently represented FHWA on the USDOT Credit Council, and was instrumental in the streamlining and overhaul of the joint Transportation Infrastructure Finance and Innovation Act (TIFIA) Program and its procedures.
 His experience includes extensive work on TIFIA and Private Activity Bond (PAB) transactions.
 He is also a frequent commentator to various news outlets on P3 issues, and regularly testifies to state legislatures on proposed P3 bills.

-Mr. Lemon is a retired major from the U.S. Army Reserves Judge Advocate General's Corps, where he was the recipient of numerous service awards, including the Meritorious Service Medal, for his service with the Military Intelligence Readiness Command.
+Mr. Lemon is a retired and decorated Major from the U.S. Army Reserves Judge Advocate General's Corps, where he was the recipient of numerous service awards, including the Meritorious Service Medal, for his service with the Military Intelligence Readiness Command.
 A graduate of the prestigious Army Inspector General School, he was previously appointed by President Bush to serve as Deputy Chief of Staff and Special Assistant to the U.S. Department of Defense Inspector General, where he worked on several high profile fraud, waste, and abuse cases involving federal government defense contracts.
-He currently represents various federal and state contractors involved in technology, transportation, and defense related procurements.
-He has also represented various Fortune 500 companies, businesses and individuals throughout his career on various corporate transactions, contracts, formations, governance, and restructuring matters including mergers and acquisitions.
+His practice includes representation of various federal and state contractors involved in technology, transportation, and defense related procurements.
+He has also represented various Fortune 500 companies, public authorities, and investors throughout his career on various corporate transactions, commercial contracts, private placements, and entity formations, including mergers and acquisitions.

-Prior to his public service, Mr. Lemon held several senior positions on various federal, state, and local Republican Campaigns and is actively involved in government affairs and regulatory matters.
-He served as a Media Coordinator and Advance Team Member to Bush-Cheney 2000 in his home state of Pennsylvania, and later served as a coordinator on the 2001 Presidential Inaugural Committee.
-He later served as Lead Regional Counsel to Bush-Cheney 2004 in Pennsylvania, Pennsylvania Chairman of Professionals for Bush-Cheney 2004, and was a fundraising organizer.
-In 2008 and 2012 he served as Regional Counsel to the Republican Presidential Campaign in Pennsylvania.
-In 2000, he was a candidate in the Republican Primary for the 37th District State House of Representatives Seat in his home state of Pennsylvania.
+Prior to his public service, Mr. Lemon held several senior positions on various federal, state, and local Republican campaigns and is actively involved in government affairs and regulatory matters.
+He served as a Media Coordinator and Advance Team Member to Bush-Cheney 2000 in his home state of Pennsylvania, and later served as a Coordinator on the 2001 Presidential Inaugural Committee.
+He later served as Lead Regional Counsel to Bush-Cheney 2004 in middle Pennsylvania and as Pennsylvania Chairman of Professionals for Bush-Cheney 2004.
+He also served as a fundraiser as well.
+In 2008 and 2012 he served as Regional Counsel to the Republican Presidential Campaigns in Pennsylvania.
+In 2000 he was a candidate in the Republican Primary for the 37th District State House of Representatives Seat in his home state of Pennsylvania.

 - J.D., Dickinson School of Law of the Pennsylvania State University, 1996